chuckcscccl/rustlr/appendix.md

 too difficult to add them to any LR parser generator: just add new productions rules like A --> A a | null, etc.  But if adding such productions lead to further non-determinisms (conflicts) in the grammar, then clearly it would defeat the purpose of making it easier to write grammars.
-We've already seen that the selective-delay technique helps to alleviate this problem.
+The selective-delay technique helps to alleviate this problem.

 Programmers need to understand that there is a fundamental